Let’s set the record straight about details from an income tax return with the IRS Letter 4883C.

 In case there’s identity theft, the IRS can open an investigation.
-It will then stop the processing of the fake return and coordinate with the law enforcement agencies.
+It will then stop the processing of the fake return and coordinate with law enforcement agencies.

 It also benefits the taxpayer in other ways.
-One of these is the possibility they may also be a victim of other forms of identity theft.
+One of these is the possibility they may be a victim of other forms of identity theft.

 They can then take the necessary actions to resolve the problem and increase their security measures so it won’t happen again.